A PARENTS GUIDE TO OUR SCHOOL

 How is the decision made about what type and how much support my child will receive?

-Your child’s Statement of Special Educational Needs or Education Health and Care Plan identifies the level of support required to meet your child’s needs.
+Your child’s Education Health and Care Plan identifies the level of support required to meet your child’s needs.
 This is agreed through discussion between the school and your Local Authority.
-We plan provision to achieve the objectives outlined in the Statement of Education Health and Care Plan for each individual pupil.
+We plan provision to achieve the objectives outlined in the Education Health and Care Plan for each individual pupil.

 Where a period of differentiated curriculum support has not resulted in the pupil making adequate progress OR where the nature or level of a pupil’s needs are unlikely to be met by such an approach, targeted intervention may need to be made.
 This extra provision would be indicated where there is evidence usually through baseline assessment that: